OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

     natural person to whom the PI relates, is used for explicit consent in which the person is identified, Principal ID,  is the primary (often principal choses) identifier for linking automatic processing to a persona, and/or collection of attributes provided at point of consent, which are used to identify the PI Subject are shared.

-* **PI PRINCIPAL** (duplicate review) refers to the personal data shared by a person to a company for  which the individual provides consent for its use.
+* **PI PRINCIPAL** (duplicate review) refers to the personal data shared by a person to an organisation for which the individual provides consent for PI use.
 See PII Principal in in ISO/IEC 29100:2011, also data subject (EC directive), consenter, PII PRINCIPLE in NIST 800, this refers to person providing their own personal information.

 * **PII Confidentiality Impact Levels**
     These refer to low, medium, high confidentiality, or Not Applicable; which correspond to NIST controls sp800-122 and can be use for the organisation, the individual and the developer to ascertain on scale the level of risk and security.